PavanRangani/docs/docs/prd/gifting/lifetime-summary.md

 - In the above example, suppose I have a record for 2015 that is pulled from the gift and now if the user deletes the 2002 records, the system will auto-delete all the `Auto` type records up to 2014.
 2015 records have been pulled so the system will not be able to delete records from 2015 to 2020.
 - Similarly, even if I have manually added records for 2015, the system will not be able to auto-delete records from 2015 to 2020.

-#### Case 2: If I change the type of gift from `Lifetime Gift` to `GST Gift`, the system will auto-delete all records in the `Lifetime Summary` tab and vice versa.

-- Ex.
-I have added one lifetime gift in the given tab for 2004.
-So the system will auto-create records from 2004 to 2021 (Current Year) in the Lifetime Summary tab.
-Now I change the type of gift for the 2004 year from `Lifetime` to `GST`.
-So the records from 2004 to 2021 will be added in the `GST Summary` tab and the system will auto-delete all the records from 2004 to 2021 from the `Lifetime Summary` tab.
-- In the example above, suppose I have a tax return for 2012.
-So the system will auto-delete only the records from 2004 to 2011 from the `Lifetime Summary` tab.